jrtabash/stock_portfolio/docs/sp_report.md

 The top report shows top and bottom performing stocks in several categories.
 The volatility report shows overall volatility and 22 day volatility per stock.
 The day change report shows previous price, price, change, percent change, low, high and volume.
-The dividends report shows latest dividend, cumulative dividend, yearly dividend xand daily unit dividend.
+The dividends report shows latest dividend, cumulative dividend, yearly dividend and daily unit dividend.
 The summary report shows value, minimum, average and maximum over aggregated base, latest and net prices as well as percent change.

 The following features are supported: